What is a cataract?

 What are the latest ‘variable focal’ Multifocal implants?

-glare and flare is seen in these lenses, and one can drive at night reasonably comfortably.
+However, for reading the very fine print you may still need to use glasses.
+Since it is no glare and flare are seen in these lenses, one can drive at night reasonably comfortably.
 Great value though a bit costly.

 What is an After-Cataract?